 There was a silver thread of light connecting me to the earth.
 I was only dimly aware of this thread, which was like a thin silver thread-light similar to an umbilical cord.
 That was the only time I was aware of it.

 There was a very bright light moving towards me from the right.
 I turned to face it, and moved towards it, as it felt so lovely.
 I wanted to walk into it.
 A large human-like shape emerged from the light … I would have to say it was God.
 I was the being of light myself!
 I seemed to belong to the light as if we were the same substance.

 I was then aware of people sitting at a long table and that they were spirit beings who had lived on earth as humans.
 I recognised some and noticed a man, who I later found out was my mother’s uncle.
 I felt they were a family group and that I belonged to them.
-They recognised me, spoke with me and reassured me.
+They recognised me, spoke to me and reassured me.
 I could see a place reserved at the table for my Grandma and Aunty, and for me, but it was not our time yet.

 After seeing this, I returned to the hospital.
 I was willing the doctor away from my body with my thoughts, so I could re-enter it.
 I didn’t realise I’d had a near-death experience until ten years later when I read a book about other people’s similar experiences.

 Sometimes I wanted to be back there and knew that someday I would.
 I feel happier about dying now, but I never really minded the thought of death anyway, as I felt like I would be going to a good place.”

 All STEs are unique, however, experiencers can also share similar after-effects:

 - STEs are intense, overwhelming, extra-sensory experiences which are difficult to verbalise.

 - STEs often bring about a change in the way an experiencer perceives the world.